SIU System Collaborative Grant

 The goal of the SIU System Collaborative Grant program is to promote new biomedical research collaborations and foster receipt of extramural funding for research projects between faculty at the various SIU campuses, including the School of Medicine, Edwardsville, and Carbondale.
 Thus, projects considered for funding should represent pilot studies for obtaining preliminary data for larger collaborative projects to be submitted for external funding.

-To qualify as a new team (Co-PIs), faculty may not have previously published together as co-authors or worked together previously on an internal or external grant submission.
 Faculty from at least two campuses must be represented on the team, but applications from all three campuses are also eligible.
 Each faculty member must have a well-defined and significant role on the project.

 Total available funding is $20,000, if two campuses are represented, and $30,000, if three campuses are represented.

-Successful teams will be expected to submit close-out reports to each campus within 90 days of the end of the award period and are required to submit a joint proposal related to the topic of the award to an external sponsor within one year of the end of the award period.
-Failure to meet the terms and conditions may results in loss of eligibility for other internal funding opportunities.
+Successful teams will be expected to: 1) submit close-out reports to each campus within 90 days of the end of the award period; and 2) submit to an external sponsor a competitive, joint proposal that meets the parameters of the funding guidelines and is related to the topic of the award within one year of the end of the award period.

 All qualified candidates are encouraged to apply, including minorities, women, persons with disabilities, and protected veterans.
 Faculty with disabilities desiring accommodations in the application process should contact the Office of Equal Opportunity and Access at (618) 650-2333.